 In December 2019, a novel strain of coronavirus (COVID-19) was reported to have surfaced in Wuhan, China.
 In March 2020, the World Health Organization designated COVID-19 a pandemic.
 COVID-19 is having a significant effect on overall economic conditions in nearly all regions around the world and resulted in travel restrictions and business slowdowns or shutdowns.
 In March, we closed all our stores in North America, EMEA (Europe, Middle East, and Africa), and most of Asia Pacific.
 We also transitioned to a work-from-home environment for all our office team members and temporarily closed certain of our distribution centers.
-Our stores remained closed for a significant portion of the first quarter, however we adjusted our openings in accordance with local government guidelines and operated for approximately 70 percent of the operating days during the second quarter.
+Our stores remained closed for a significant portion of the first quarter.
+We continue to monitor our openings in accordance with local government guidelines and operated for approximately 95 percent of the operating days during the third quarter and approximately 70 percent for the year-to-date period.
+As of December 8, 2020, approximately 100 stores are closed and additional temporary closures may be required.
+We will continue to operate in-store fulfillment activities to mitigate the effect of the temporary closures.

-We have set up a special COVID-19 management committee and the committee is taking the necessary precautionary measures to protect the health and safety of our team members, as well as following the guidance provided by local health authorities.
+We established a special COVID-19 management committee which is taking the necessary precautionary measures to protect the health and safety of our team members, as well as following the guidance provided by local health authorities.
 We have been highly focused on the changes we are making to operate more safely in light of the COVID-19 pandemic.
-We implemented newly-established health protocols, including providing personal protective equipment to our team members and implementing social distancing work- practices.
-Prior to reopening our stores, we implemented various protocols including: occupancy limits, installing protective shields at the registers, encouraging social distancing, providing markers in our queue lines, implementing new processes for handling merchandise returns, and instituting new cleaning regimens, including enhanced cleaning of high-touch surfaces throughout the day.
+We implemented newly-established health protocols, including providing personal protective equipment to our team members and implementing social distancing work practices.
+Prior to reopening our stores, we implemented various protocols including: occupancy limits, installing protective shields at registers, encouraging social distancing, providing distance markers in queue lines and throughout our stores, implementing new processes for handling merchandise returns, and instituting new cleaning regimens, including enhanced cleaning of high-touch surfaces throughout the day.

 We have taken numerous steps to protect the health and well-being of our team members, customers, and communities, while also focusing on further strengthening our financial liquidity and flexibility.
 On April 21, 2020, we communicated to our United States, Canadian, and Australian employees that we were temporarily furloughing (or its equivalent under applicable local law) the majority of our hourly store and certain of our hourly distribution centers team members.
 We continued to pay all active employees through the week ended April 26, 2020.
-All team members were called back to work during the second quarter, except in California where we have temporarily closed all mall-based stores across all of our banners at the direction of the state government.
-Additionally, other measures to preserve our financial position were taken, such as temporarily reducing executive salaries, temporarily suspending the cash element of director compensation, temporarily suspending share repurchases and dividends, and by significantly reducing planned capital expenditures.
+Generally, all team members were called back to work during the second quarter.
+Additionally, other measures to preserve our financial position were taken, such as temporarily reducing executive salaries, temporarily suspending the cash element of director compensation, temporarily suspending share repurchases and dividends, and significantly reducing planned capital expenditures.
 In July 2020, we amended our credit facility and increased it to \$600 million with a 5-year maturity.
 Due to the positive performance of the Company's business, strong liquidity position, and more stable cash outlook, these measures were reversed during the third quarter.